Skip to main content

 4. Confirm the action

 Once revoked, the key immediately stops working.
-Any requests using the revoked key will receive a 401 Unauthorized response.
+Any requests using the revoked key will receive a 401 response with error code invalid_api_key.

 Best practices